blues/app-accelerators/29-restroom-servicing-monitor/README.md

 ## Testing

-To test things out, we'll press each button, observe the serial log, and then observe the note that was sent to Notehub.
+To test things out, we'll press each button, observe the serial log, and then observe the Note that was sent to Notehub.

-1. Press the left most button connected to GP26 (bad rating).
+1. Press the leftmost button connected to GP26 (bad rating).
 You should see `Sent bad rating.` in the serial log.
-On your Notehub project's Events page, you should see a note come into ratings.qo that looks like this:
+On your Notehub project's Events page, you should see a `ratings.qo` Note that looks like this:

 ```json
 {